-- BrightStone Tour If you feel the applicant’s needs are within the range of our staff expertise and BrightStone would be a good fit, we invite you to take a Tour of the BrightStone campus.
+If you feel the applicant’s needs are within the range of our staff expertise and BrightStone would be a good fit, we invite you to take a tour.
 Please call the office at 615-790-4888 and ask Elaine Farmer for information about scheduling a tour.

-- The Interview The parent(s)/guardian(s) and applicant will be invited to an interview with the Program Coordinator and/or Executive Director and anyone from the Admissions Committee.
+The parent(s) or guardian(s) and applicant will be invited to an interview with the Program Coordinator and/or Executive Director and anyone from the Admissions Committee.

 The Admission Committee will notify you of their recommendation which will be one of the following:

-- All new students are accepted on a probationary basis.
-The probationary period is three months after which time a review is held to determine if BrightStone is able to meet the needs of the student.
+All new students are accepted on a three month probationary basis.
+After the probationary period, a review is held to determine if BrightStone is able to meet the needs of the student.

 If the applicant is accepted on a probationary basis, another conference is held at which time the enrollment and intake procedures are discussed.

 Please contact us to receive a copy of our Admissions Process.

 Adult Work Program – $150 Application Fee.